logankrieger317/EpicQuest/README.md

 ***Unfinished***

 1. Cards that do not have points assinged to the attack cause an error that I have not been able to work around yet.
+2. Created for phone screens, need to change design for larger screens.
+3.